IBIGroupCanWest/CanFlood/committee/README.md

 4) Complete [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSegbTw9G5BURtstqhOdsuGtfbGrMEByYmu31ctImSxgOx4EeA/viewform?usp=sf_link)

-### We will reconvene on Jan XXX for meeting 2 to discuss the results of Task 1
+### We will reconvene on Jan 28 for meeting 2 to discuss the results of Task 1

 *email bryant.seth@gmail.com to request access